-The material feels thick relative to some others, but is warm, moisture wicking and retains its shape – even after many washes.
+The material feels thick relative to others but is warm, moisture-wicking and retains its shape – even after many washes.

-This is ultra stretchy and there seem to be few complaints about sizing from both male and female riders.
+This is ultra stretchy, and there seem to be few complaints about sizing from male and female riders.

 Spada Chill Factor 2

 This is a lightweight and flexible balaclava for the insulation provided.

 It’s fleece-lined with a windproof membrane, breathable (less so than the Alpinestars), and the flat-stitched seams feel comfortable against the face.